On 15th July 2021 Pets at Home lunched a mini show called “THE PET CARE SHOW” The show depicts “care” from “experts” from little hamsters to big dogs.

 “well obviously you’d want to give them as much space as possible, but obviously the cages we have hamster are relatively small so you can get away with a cage that is so sized, it is nice if it has two living quarters so they can run up and down the steps, they’ve got hidey holes, and things to do inside.
 But hamsters will also appreciate lots of bedding, so sawdust bedding for them to burrow into and get stuck in is really good for them.”

 Huw then states that because they are small you can get away with “so size”, something many of the hamster community are so tired of hearing.
-The stereotypical care of a hamster that they will be ok in a tiny, multi level cage with lots of tubes etc. With all the research out there and their partners the RSPCA saying 80cm x 50cm you would think they would bring it in.
+The stereotypical care of a hamster that they will be OK in a tiny, multi level cage with lots of tubes etc. With all the research out there and their partners the RSPCA having said 80cm x 50cm you would think they would bring it in.

 Huw then continues onto cleaning out the droppings and one full sweep clean of the cage.
 Now depending on the cage you have there will be variations on how often you clean the cage out.